reactiflux/reactiflux.com/pages/transcripts/nader-dabit.md

 ---

-**Q:** What's the best way to handle click on push notification when app is killed?
+<a name="whats-best-way-handle-click" href="#whats-best-way-handle-click">#</a> **Q:** What's the best way to handle click on push notification when app is killed?
 I need to open specific scene when user clicks on a notification. — v.blokhin

 **A:**.blokhin have you looked into deep linking?
 I think we've handled this situation before with deep linking, which basically listens for an event that would be passed down by the push notification.